 The land use strategy provides for a comprehensively planned community in North Springbank that reflects its existing country residential and agricultural base, but also moves towards alternative development forms.
 The residential areas of Springbank will continue to develop in the traditional country residential and new Cluster Residential forms, providing a range of opportunities for rural living.
-Surrounding the Springbank Airport, regional business services will continue to develop, providing regional and national business services and local and regional employment opportunities, in addition tocontributing to the County's fiscal goals.
 Surrounding the Springbank Airport, regional business services will continue to develop and serve the local and regional market, provide local and regional employment opportunities, and contribute to the County's fiscal goals.
 The Highway 1 intersections are also identified as nodes for the growth of further business services.
-To the west, the Future Expansion Area will provide opportunities for future growth, with timelines dictated by criterion including the availability of servicing, improvements to transportation infrastructure, collaboration with The City of Calgary, and market conditions.
+To the west, the Future Expansion Area will provide opportunities for future growth, with timelines dictated by criterion including the availability of servicing, improvements to transportation infrastructure, and market conditions.

 The majority of residents will live in areas composed mainly of single-family dwellings, with opportunities for other forms of housing where appropriate.
-The North Springbank ASP plans for an approximate population of 17,890 19, 969 with an average density of gross net 1.18 upa; this target was determined through planning and engineering reviews, as well as stakeholder consultation and feedback.
+The North Springbank ASP plans for an approximate population of 19,969 with an average density of net 1.18 upa; this target was determined through planning and engineering reviews, as well as stakeholder consultation and feedback.
 Final densities will be determined with the preparation of local plans.